websanco/liferay-learn/docs/dxp/7.x/en/developing-applications/tooling/other-tools/liferay-npm-bundler/reference/npmbundlerrc-structure.md

 }
 ```

-`ignore:` skips processing the specified JavaScript files with Babel for the project.
-An example configuration is shown below:
+`ignore:` Skips processing the specified JavaScript files with Babel for the project.
+Here's an example configuration:

 ```json
 {